CosmWasm/testnets/devops/README.md

 is synced up, you can stake to make it a validator.

 [Public Endpoints](./endpoints) - will help you set up ssl certs and nginx config to serve rpc and lcd endpoints over https.

-Also, you can optionally set up a faucet (if you can feed it tokens)
+[Faucet](./faucet) - Also, you can optionally set up a faucet.
+However, you need to feed it with tokens so it has something to give out.